prashjet/oss4astro/continuous_integration/README.md

 Each file in `.github/workflows` corresponds to a separate workflow.
 The files are in [YAML](https://yaml.org/) format.

 Let's look into `workflow_01.yml`.
-Currently, this is the only workflow which is active.
+Currently this is the only workflow which is active.

 ### Event